Ceramics designer

 Working hours

-If employed, your working hours will usually be regular, although you may need to do extra hours to meet deadlines.
+If employed, your working hours will usually be regular and around 40 hours per week.
+You may occasionally need to do extra hours to meet deadlines.

-If you're a self-employed designer, your hours will most likely need to fluctuate in order to meet demand.
+If you're a self-employed designer, you'll be able to set your own hours but you will typically need to be flexible, working more hours in some weeks in order to meet demand.

 What to expect

-• Your work setting may be a studio workshop at home, in a unit on an industrial estate as part of a managed workspace complex, in a design studio or on a factory floor.
+- You may work within a studio workshop at home, in a unit on an industrial estate as part of a managed workspace complex, in a design studio or on a factory floor.

-• Working as a self-employed ceramics designer can be isolating.
-Many become part of a creative community by sharing a creative workspace or joining a studio group sharing resources.
-Search for affordable studio space providers via the National Federation of Artists' Studio Providers (NFASP), and Artist's Studio Finder if you're based in London or Kent.
+- Working as a self-employed ceramics designer can be isolating.
+It's possible to become part of a creative community though by sharing a creative workspace or joining a studio group sharing resources.

 Qualifications

-Although a career as a ceramics designer is open to graduates of any discipline, in practice, nearly all will have studied an art or design degree such as:
+Although a career as a ceramics designer is open to graduates of any discipline, in practice, most will have studied an art or design degree such as:

 Skills